Can Imaging Detect and Characterize A Prostate Cancer Index Lesion?

 The study concluded that mpMRI is accurate in detecting the index lesion and estimating the tumor volume and pathologic stage of localized prostate cancer.

 This research has important ramifications for treatment planning, especially given the margin of error of standard TRUS biopsy.
 As an ever-growing trend toward early detection exists, more patients may be qualified for either surveillance with image monitoring (fewer biopsies) or for a focal treatment approach as a middle ground between no treatment vs. radical treatment.
 Too much uncertainty about the size, shape, location and true degree of aggression attends the results of a conventional 12-core biopsy, due to its random nature.
-The tendency to overtreat prostate cancer subjects men to the chance of short- and long-term urinary and sexual morbidities (side effects).
+The tendency to overtreat prostate cancer subjects exposes them to the chance of short- and long-term urinary and sexual morbidities (side effects).
 On the other hand, recommending surveillance for men who may be harboring an aggressive cell line missed by biopsy constitutes the risk of missing a treatment window.

 With the ability of mpMRI to identify and monitor an index lesion and provide important information about its likely level of aggression, those patients who are candidates for a minimalist approach to managing their cancer can be comfortable with and confident in their treatment choice.

-[i] Engelhard K, Labanaris AP, Bogner K, Lübke L et al. How good is post-biopsy multiparametric magnetic resonance imaging in detecting and characterizing the index lesion of localised prostate cancer?
+[iv] Engelhard K, Labanaris AP, Bogner K, Lübke L et al. How good is post-biopsy multiparametric magnetic resonance imaging in detecting and characterizing the index lesion of localised prostate cancer?
 Scand J Urol.
 2014 April.
 [Epub ahead of print] http://www.ncbi.nlm.nih.gov/pubmed/24754780